iwilliamk/ML-soccer-predictor-2024/README.md

 # ⚽ 23-24 Soccer Match Outcome Predictor

-This project builds a machine learning model to predict soccer match outcomes for the 2023–2024 season.
-Using a Random Forest Classifier and hyperparameter tuning via `RandomizedSearchCV`, the model aims to classify whether the home team wins or not based on match statistics.
+The project is a ML model that accurately predicts soccer match outcomes for the 23-24 premier league season.
+It uses a Random Forest Classifier and hyperparameter tuning via `RandomizedSearchCV`.
+The model aims to classify whether the home team wins or not based on match statistics.

 ---